MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-work-with-vat.md

 ms.locfileid: "6439444"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with GST/HST on Sales and Purchases
-If your country or region requires you to calculate sales tax (GST/HST) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate tax automatically on sales and purchase documents.
-For more information, see [Setting Up to Calculations and Posting Methods for Sales Tax](finance-setup-vat.md).
+If your country or region requires you to calculate GST/HST on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate tax automatically on sales and purchase documents.
+For more information, see [Setting Up to Calculations and Posting Methods for GST/HST](finance-setup-vat.md).

 There are, however, some GST/HST-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

 > [!TIP]
-> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate tax identification numbers and other company information when you create or update documents.
-For more information, see [Validate Tax Identification Numbers](finance-how-validate-vat-registration-number.md).
+> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate GST/HST identification numbers and other company information when you create or update documents.
+For more information, see [Validate GST/HST Identification Numbers](finance-how-validate-vat-registration-number.md).

 ## <a name="calculating-and-displaying-vat-amounts-in-sales-and-purchase-documents"></a>Calculating and Displaying GST/HST Amounts in Sales and Purchase Documents
 You can calculate and display GST/HST amounts in sales and purchase documents differently, depending on the type of customer or vendor that you are dealing with.
 You can also override the calculated GST/HST amount to match the GST/HST amount calculated by your vendor on a given transaction.